Balance and Dizziness

 We encourage you to still come to your appointment!
 Even if you are not symptomatic on the day of your visit, our highly sensitive test battery will still give us accurate results.
 The sooner we see you, the sooner we can help prevent future episodes.

-Treatment depends on what is causing your dizziness.
+Treatment depends on what is causing your balance and dizziness issue.
 If your diagnosis is benign paroxysmal positional vertigo (BPPV), in most cases, it can be resolved in the office within two visits.
 In some cases, a referral must be made to the appropriate specialist for follow-up care.

 We will make sure to make you feel safe and comfortable during the entire appointment.
 Most patients feel better or the same after the appointment.